 Starcharts are not included because the starchart you already own will be all you need.

 For all of the objects in the observing guides the celestial coordinates are included.
-This allows you to easily plot an object's exact location on your starchart, even when the object is not mentioned on the chart.
+This allows you to easily plot an object's exact location on your starchart, even when the object is not depicted on the chart.
 After you make the starhop and have the telescope pointed to the area where the object is, the DSS image will aid in locating the exact position.

 If you insist on having a CSOG-specific finder chart to aid in locating an object, AstroPlanner is any easy way to create them.
 Planfiles containing all of the objects in the guides and tours are part of the CSOG concept and AstroPlanner allows for quick and easy creation of customized charts.

 The potential for discovery...

 Ever observed an object and noticed a faint smudge right next to it?
 I did.
 Did you heart skip a beat?
 Mine did.
 Ever worked out observations including a mystery object days, or even months after the observation... only to discover there is no object at that location?
 Been there, done that.
 And it happened only twice.
 In fact, it has been a major contributing factor to the creation of CSOG.